Zelgadis87/rule-reactor/README.md

 Currently ALPHA

+2016-03-31 v0.0.12 Sorry for the version spam!
+Attorney said AGPL not GPL.

 2016-03-31 v0.0.11 Added documentation.
 Corrected nools performance statements (it is faster than was stated).

 2016-03-31 v0.0.10 Salience ordering is now working.
 Re-worked the cross-product and matching for a 10x performance increase in Firefox and Chrome.
 Send More Money can now be solved in 2 minutes similar to nools.
 License changed to GPL 3.0.